Conference title: Forests as hubs of biodiversity and ecosystem services in the anthropocene

 •Daily lunch during the event.

-•Participation in a field trip, which is optional.
+•Participation in a field trip.

 Language